Text Annotation for AI: The Complete Guide to Better NLP Data [2026]

 This type of annotation assigns a grammatical category to each word in a sentence, such as verb, noun, adjective, etc. This helps models analyze sentence structure and understand the function of each word in the context.

-Intent annotation (Annotation Intent)
+Intent annotation (Intent Analysis)

-Text segmentation annotation (Text segmentation)
+Text segmentation annotation (Text Segmentation)

 This type of annotation consists of dividing text into logical units such as sentences, paragraphs, or thematic sections, by creating new paragraph marks when segmenting the text.
 It allows models to analyze text into more coherent blocks for text summarization or comprehension tasks.